- Start date: September

 - the ability to interpret the output from statistical tests and data analyses, and communicate your findings to a variety of audiences including health professionals, scientists, government officials, managers and stakeholders who may have an interest in the problem

 - problem solving and high numeracy skills widely sought after in the commercial sector

 - practical experience of statistical consultancy and how to interact with professionals who require statistical analyses of their data

 If you want to know more about what it’s like to be a Science student at the University of Strathclyde, a selection of our current students are here to help!

 Our Unibuddy ambassadors can answer all the questions you might have about courses and studying at Strathclyde, along with offering insight into their experiences of life in Glasgow and Scotland.Chat now!

 What you’ll study

-All the classes are elective, meaning you can tailor the course in line with your career interests.
+In addition to compulsory modules, there are a range of elective modules, meaning you can tailor the course in line with your career interests.

 Learning & teaching